-26. The success of the Monster Energy brand has resulted in significant counterfeiting of the MONSTER ENERGY Trademarks and copying of the Monster Energy Copyrighted Work.
-In recent years, MEC has identified many fully interactive, e-commerce stores offering counterfeit Monster Energy Products on online marketplace platforms such as Amazon, eBay, AliExpress, Alibaba, Wish.com, Walmart, Etsy, Temu, and DHgate, including the e-commerce stores operating under the Seller Aliases.
+4. The success of the Monster Energy brand has resulted in significant counterfeiting of the MONSTER ENERGY Trademarks and copying of the Monster Energy Copyrighted Work.
+In recent years, MEC has identified many fully interactive, e-commerce stores offering counterfeit Monster Energy Products on online marketplace platforms such as Amazon, eBay, Walmart, and Temu, including the e-commerce stores operating under the Seller Aliases.
 The Seller Aliases target consumers in this Judicial District and throughout the United States.
-According to a U.S. Customs and Border Protection (CBP) Report, in 2021, CBP made over 27,000 seizures of goods with intellectual property rights (IPR) violations totaling over \$3.3 billion, an increase of \$2.0 billion from 2020.
-Intellectual Property Rights Seizure Statistics, Fiscal Year 2021, U.S. Customs and Border Protection ([Exhibit 3](#)).
-Of the 27,000 in total IPR seizures, over 24,000 came through international mail and express courier services (as opposed to containers), most of which originated from China and Hong Kong.
-Id.
+At last count, global trade in counterfeit and pirated goods was worth an estimated \$467 billion per year - accounting for a staggering 2.3% of all imports, according to the Organization for Economic Cooperation and